Pittsburgh's own Ming-Na Wen wins Hollywood Beauty Award

 "Saving best for last for this awesome man!
 He loves me at my worst, whether I'm coughing up a lung, have pink eyes and looking haggard, or glammed up like tonight.
 He just loves me no matter what.
 And I love him the same!
 Thank you for being my partner all these years!" she said of her husband.

-According to its website, the Hollywood Beauty Awards, established in 2014, recognize "excellence in hair, makeup, grooming, styling and photography."
+According to its website, the Hollywood Beauty Awards, established in 2014 by Michele Elyzabeth, recognize "excellence in hair, makeup, grooming, styling and photography."

 Wen voiced the title character in Disney's 1998 animated movie "Mulan" and has reprised the role in various animated TV shows and video games.
 In 2019, she was named a Disney Legend.